 Are Your Chains OSHA Compliant?

-- Elongation of more than 3 percent indicates a 15 percent reduction in strength and means the chain should be replaced.
+- Chain Elongation Elongation of more than 3 percent indicates a 15 percent reduction in strength and means the chain should be replaced.

-- Chains showing any rust or corrosion should be replaced.
+- Rust & Corrosion Chains showing any rust or corrosion should be replaced.
 For maximum protection, chains must be completely lubricated at all times.

-- Inspect closely for cracks.
-The discovery of any crack means the chain should be replaced before the forklift is put back into service.
+- Plate Cracking The discovery of any crack means the chain should be replaced before the forklift is put back into service.

-- Look for wear patterns on pinheads or outside plates.
-Continued operation will result in damage to the chain and sheaves, potentially causing the chain to fail.
+- Misalignment Look for wear patterns on pinheads or outside plates.
+Continued operation will cause damage to the chain and sheaves, potentially causing the chain to fail.